nvsibiya/alx-pre_course/0x01-git/README.md

 + How to merge branches
 + How to work as collaborators on a project
 + Which files should and which files should not appear in your repo

++ needed to add an update for task 4.